Contrabands and Freedmen Cemetery: Rediscovery of the Cemetery

 The Cemetery disappeared from city maps after 1946 and in 1955, a gas station and, later, an office building were built on the site.
-Beginning in 1987, when the history of the cemetery was rediscovered, it began to received more attention.
+Beginning in 1987, when the history of the cemetery was rediscovered, it began to receive more attention.
 Archeological surveys in relation to construction of the Woodrow Wilson Bridge included use of ground penetrating radar (GPR) to determine the presence of graves.
 Some excavations also took place in order to locate surviving interments.

 In 1997 the Friends of Freedmen Cemetery was organized to raise public awareness of the cemetery and support for its preservation.
 The City of Alexandria began the process of acquiring land and saving the cemetery to create a memorial park.

 In 2008, the city received submissions from 20 countries in a design competition for the memorial, and a design for by C.J.
 Howard of Alexandria was selected.
 The cemetery memorial opened in September 2014 and includes a sculpture, The Path of Thorns and Roses by Mario Chiodo, at the center of the park.
 The names of people buried at the site that were recorded in the "Book of Records" are etched into bronze plaques.

 As Contrabands and Freedmen Cemetery, the cemetery was listed on the U.S. National Register of Historic Places in August 2012.
 It was added in 2015 to the National Park Service's National Underground Railroad Network to Freedom, a series of designated sites related to the history of slaves escaping bondage.